AP-NORC poll: Only half in US want shots as vaccine nears

 About 7 in 10 of those who said they won’t get vaccinated are concerned about side effects.
 Pfizer and Moderna say testing has uncovered no serious ones so far.
 As with many vaccines, recipients may experience fever, fatigue or sore arms from the injection, signs the immune system is revving up.

 But other risks might not crop up until vaccines are more widely used.
-Britain health authorities are examining two possible allergic reactions on the first day the country began mass vaccinations with the Pfizer shot.
+British health authorities are examining two possible allergic reactions on the first day the country began mass vaccinations with the Pfizer shot.

 Among Americans who won’t get vaccinated, the poll found 43% are concerned the vaccine itself could infect them — something that’s scientifically impossible, since the shots don’t contain any virus.